svaksha/diversity-index/README.md

 Please submit a [pull request (PR)](https://github.com/svaksha/50-DI/pulls), if you wish to list any company, conference, foundation or organization that funds diversity initiatives for women.

 #### Guidelines for listing Events
 + This is NOT a generic list of events or conferences, hence, **only those conferences/ events that explicitly publish their grants and financial aid programs for women (including those who identify as women in a way that's significant to them) will be listed**.
-For a generic list of events and conferences, use [Lanyrd](http://lanyrd.com/).
+For a generic list of events and conferences, use Lanyrd.
-+ Please dont list events that expect women to contact the organizers regarding FA grants as this places an extra burden on women to do the legwork of making their conference a success by begging for FA to speak at, or attend the conference.
-Reading @ashedryden 's article on "[Increasing Diversity at Your Conference](http://www.ashedryden.com/blog/increasing-diversity-at-your-conference)" is an eye-opener.
++ Please dont list events that expect women to have protracted `diversity` discussions with the organizers to initiate the FA/grants programs as this places an extra burden on women to do the legwork of making their conference a success instead of `diversity` being a community effort.
+Reading @ashedryden 's article on "[Increasing Diversity at Your Conference](http://www.ashedryden.com/blog/increasing-diversity-at-your-conference)" will give you a perspective of the challenges women in FOSS/IT face.
-+ Please dont list research grants that discriminate and restrict applicants on the basis of age, if this information is known or publicly available.
++ Please dont list research grants that promote ageism and discriminate and restrict applicants on the basis of age, if this information is known or publicly available.

 #### Guidelines to submit a PR
 + Add your link as per the topic, in _alphabetical order_, with notes (if any) to the respective section in the markdown files.